ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_droughts.rst

 require different input variables for example:

 - Penman: tas, tasmin, tasmax, sfcWind, rsds, clt, hurs, ps
-- Hargreaves: tas, tasmin, tasmax, (rsds, pr)
+- Hargreaves: tasmin, tasmax, (rsds, pr)
 - Thornthwaite: tas

 A complete list and more details can be found in